asantosnet/FEM/README.md

 # FEM

-In oder for main.m to work three other functions are needed : axis4e ; axis4s , hoover2d.
-Since I
+In order for the code to work, the function (not provided) ringmesh neeeds to be used.
+The reason why ringmesh.m is was not made available in a public repository is because I was not it's author.

-was not their author, I can't upload them as public files.
+Check the report (pdf file) for more information